 Get the vulnerability report for a scan request.

-Retrieve flag whether the requestor owns the hardware the scan was run on.
+Flag whether the requestor owns the hardware the scan was run on.
 This flag will return for hardware servers only, virtual servers will result in a null return even if you have a request out for them.

-Retrieve a security scan request’s status.
+A security scan request’s status.